 ChangeLog and check that in.

-check it out, build it, and:
+check it out, then:

 bk commit -y'Updated to AutoGen-1.2.3 and libopts-4.5.6'

 Watch some of the perms on the generated files.